Klassenverhältnisse: Style

 As Franz Kafka never visited the United States, the film was shot in Europe, with the bulk of shooting occurring in Germany.
 The film features prominently architecture, flora and costuming (including a policeman in a bobby helmet) that is unlikely to be found in the United States.
 Only a handful of shots were shot on location in the United States, including the Statue of Liberty and the Missouri River.
-Though Huillet and Straub are both French, the film was shot in German, the book's original language.
+Though Huillet and Straub are both French, the film was shot primarily in German, the book's original language.

 The film was shot on black-and-white 35mm Kodak film stock by French cinematographer William Lubtchansky.
 Like all other Straub-Huillet films, it only uses location sound recorded at the same time as the image, emphasizing cinema's documentary nature over the pictorial.

 Awards

 The film was entered into the 34th Berlin International Film Festival where it won an Honourable Mention.